 The estimation of the majority of other liabilities involves a projection, based upon historical claims experience, of separate homogeneous sub-divisions by underwriting year.
 The techniques used include calendar year and development year projections, as well as curve-fitting.

 Operating expenses

-On 30 March 2007, the provision for operating expenses was transferred to National Indemnity, which is now responsible for current and future operating expenses for as long as the net claims paid by National Indemnity are less than the total cover available.
+National Indemnity is responsible for current and future operating expenses for as long as the net claims paid by National Indemnity are less than the total cover available.
+No provision is required.

 Reinsurance recoveries